 Rule 4: Honor Candidate Data Rights

-GDPR gives candidates a set of enforceable rights over their personal data.
+Under GDPR, candidates hold a set of enforceable rights over their personal data.
 Recruiting teams must respond to these requests within 30 days (ICO, recruitment guidance).

 RightWhat It Means for RecruitersDeadline